 The following are some practical tips to help men restore their power.

 - The best way to select a woman is to make a reasonable request.
 If she clicks her heels, salutes and says, "Oui, mon Capitain," she's eligible.
-On a summer day, I met a young woman who was rollerblading.
+(I'm exaggerating.)
+On a summer day, before I remarried, I met a young woman who was rollerblading.
 I asked her to take off her sunglasses so I could see her face.
 She obeyed.
 That was a positive early sign.
 Courtship is the process by which a man earns a woman's trust (love) so that she will accept his leadership.
-Men express love in terms of benevolent power and perceive women's love as her acceptance of his protection.
-Similarly, women want a man to make her feel secure.
+Men express love in terms of benevolent power and perceive a women's love as her acceptance of his protection.
+A woman wants a man to make her feel secure.

-- Feminism misleads men to pursue "independent" women and to reject the women they actually need.
+- Feminism misleads men to pursue "independent" women and reject the women they actually need.
 If a woman wants to be "independent," she doesn't want you.
-If her ad says "Are you man enough for me?" or "I'm high maintenance," decline the challenge.
+If her dating profile says "Are you man enough for me?" or "I'm high maintenance," decline the challenge.
 Life is too short.
 Marriage is not about independence.
-It is about two people becoming one and that only happens when a woman surrenders to a man.
-Men should focus on women who "look up to" and empower them.
-If you're looking for your "equal" you're probably still looking for yourself.
+It is about two people becoming one and that only happens when a woman surrenders leadership to a man.

 - Men give their power to a woman in hopes of getting love, sex and beauty.
 For a while she is flattered, but ultimately she cannot respect a man she can control.
-She wants to be enlisted not petitioned.
+Women trade power for love.
+When men do it, they become women.
+A woman wants to be drafted not petitioned.
 She wants a man to have a wholesome vision of his life, in which she has an essential place.
 This vision need not be elaborate or complicated.
-It could involve a life focused on mutual values and interests, like children, music, church, or the outdoors.
+It could involve a life focused on mutual values and interests, like children, music, health food, church, or the outdoors.

 - A man wouldn't be attracted to so many beautiful women if he asked, "to which woman can I entrust my spirit?"
 Similarly, the sex act is very invasive for a woman.
 The man's spirit invades her being.
 She is empty and receptive.
-At the same time as he takes her in his arms, she gives him emotional and spiritual protection.
+At the same time, she gives him emotional and spiritual protection.
 He expands into the space she creates by her acceptance.
 A man and a woman are like a sword in a sheath.
 He strengthens her.
 She shelters him.
 They become one.